mchekin/rpg/readme.md

 <a name="runningindevelopmentenvironment"></a>
 ### Running in local environment

+- Create a symbolic link from "public/storage" to "storage/app/public"

+        php artisan storage:link

 - Run PHP build-in development server on the host machine

         php artisan serve